Teradata/developer-resources/docs/glossary.md

 <a id="glo-cidr"></a>
 ### Classless Inter-Domain Routing (CIDR)

-An IP address allocation method that improves data routing efficiency on the internet.
+An IP address allocation method for data routing efficiency on the internet.
 Every computer that connects to the internet has a unique number called an IP address.
 IP addresses enable computers find each other and communicate.
+A CIDR block is a range of IP addresses.

 <a id="glo-csp"></a>
 ### cloud service provider (CSP)

 A company that delivers computing resources over the internet, on demand.
 These resources can include Infrastructure as a Service, Platform as a Service, or Software as a Service.
-The AI Unlimited engine is deployed on your CSP. ***[true, but add that a CIDR block indicates a range]***
+The AI Unlimited engine is deployed on your CSP.

 <a id="glo-cluster"></a>
 ### cluster